thisdougb/thisdougb.github.io/_posts/2017-01-24-continuous-integration-with-ansible-jenkins-git.md

 To work well a Git workflow depends on people doing what they say they will do.
 Developers should be lazy (aka efficient), striving for the minimal effort that provides greatest gains.
 A workflow that is light and efficient, with repetitive boring tasks automated, has a good chance of success.
 Stand-ups become a vital hub, because there is a genuine need to communicate and coordinate code/feature/integration state.

-A good Git workflow matters, because it saves time and team conflict.
 Let's start with the [Private Small Team](https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project) workflow, which comes with some basic rules to make team-life easier.
 Your own team rules should fit on a single A4 sheet, and pinned up with clear line of sight.
-The team own the workflow, it's their responsibility maintain its effectiveness and corporate compliance.
+The team own the workflow, it's their responsibility maintain its effectiveness in the face of corporate compliance.

 The Private Small Team workflow simply involves a central repository which developers pull the latest code from, and then push back changes using topic branches.
 Pushing topic branches allows an automated integration pipeline (Jenkins) to test and validate changes, without potentially messing up ‘master’.